txt/ase16/doc/hw7.md

 ______

-# Homework7: Finte State Machines
+# Homework7: FSMs + GA

-Hand in the completed programming assignment on finite state machines..
+Hand in the completed programming assignment on combining GAs + finite state machines.